Vyral/robin-phillips/_posts/2020-07-08-q-what-are-the-keys-to-understanding-this-charleston-market.md

 I’m sharing the most important things you need to know about our Charleston market now that we’ve reached the halfway point in 2020.
 For starters, 25% more homes are going under contract week over week than this same period last year, there are just 4,000 homes on the market, and VA loans hit 2.6% this past week!&nbsp;

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to skip to topics that interest you most:&nbsp;**
+Feel free to watch the full message or use these timestamps to skip to topics that interest you most:**&nbsp;

 0:45 — Buying activity is incredibly strong&nbsp;